awcodify/AWS-IAM-Simplified/README.md

 - Verify your AWS credentials are configured correctly
 - Check that your AWS user has the required IAM permissions
 - Ensure your AWS region is supported

+### Organization View Issues
+- **"No organization accounts found"**: Make sure you're using the management account with AWS Organizations enabled
+- **"Failed to retrieve organization users"**: Verify cross-account roles are set up in member accounts
+- **Users show "no access" to accounts**: Check that `OrganizationAccountAccessRole` exists in member accounts and has proper permissions

 ### "User not found"
 - Verify the username exists in your AWS account